 The Pewaukee River Watershed Protection Plan is built upon preceding planning and resource management efforts, linking regional- and watershed-level plans with local level planning.
-This plan, therefore, will provide an integrated framework within which future efforts to protect the land and water resources within the Pewaukee River watershed can occur.
-This planning effort contributes to the environmentally sound management of these valuable resources in a coordinated manner compatible with watershedwide needs and resource management programs.
-One of the first steps to be undertaken in the watershed planning process is the inventory, collation, and review of the recommendations of relevant, previously prepared reports and plans.
+This plan, therefore, will provide an integrated framework for future efforts to protect the land and water resources within the Pewaukee River watershed.
+This planning effort contributes to the environmentally sound management of these valuable resources in a coordinated manner that is compatible with watershedwide needs and resource management programs.

-These plans include recommendations and programs which address the interconnectedness of the natural resources of this watershed with those of the cities, towns, villages, and county within the watershed, and which focus on the immediacy and importance of natural resources at the community level.
-The plans that were collated and reviewed for input into this current planning program were generally most relevant to actions being or potentially being undertaken by Waukesha County.
+One of the first steps in the watershed planning process is the inventory, collation, and review of the recommendations of relevant, previously prepared reports and plans.
+These plans include recommendations and programs that address the interconnectedness of the natural resources of this watershed with those of the cities, towns, villages, and county within the watershed, and which focus on the immediacy and importance of natural resources at the community level.
+The plans that were collated and reviewed for input into this current planning program were generally most relevant to actions being taken or potentially undertaken by Waukesha County.
 In addition, selected plans prepared at the local level, including development plans, land use plans, park and open space plans, and water quality management plans, were considered.
-These plans and reports, which are described below, are listed in Table III-1 and provide the basis for developing an integrated scheme for the sustainable management of the natural resources of the Pewaukee River watershed through the coordinated efforts of State, County, and local governments, special-purpose units of government, and community groups.
+These plans and reports, which are described below, are listed in Table 7 and provide the basis for developing an integrated scheme for the sustainable management of the natural resources of the Pewaukee River watershed through the coordinated efforts of State, County, and local governments; special-purpose units of government; and community groups.